- Publication 530 - Introductory Material

 amount on your new MCC

-See New MCC cannot increase your credit above.
+See New MCC can't increase your credit above.

 An issuer may reissue an MCC after you refinance your mortgage.
-If you did not get a new MCC, you may want to contact the state or local housing finance agency that issued your original MCC for information about whether you can get a reissued MCC.
+If you didn't get a new MCC, you may want to contact the state or local housing finance agency that issued your original MCC for information about whether you can get a reissued MCC.

 Basis is your starting point for figuring a gain or loss if you later sell your home, or for figuring depreciation if you later use part of your home for business purposes or for rent.